WheatBeer/MobileNetV2/README.md

   <br />

   ### validation.py
-  - Validate a trained model(defalut: pretrained model)
+  - Validate a trained model with ImageNet validation set.
-  - If n_digits is 0(default), it just normal validation.
+  - If n_digits is 0(default), it is same as normal validation.
+  - Run on CPU and GPU.
   ~~~
   $ python3 validation.py -h
   usage: validation.py [-h] [-b #] [-n #] [-p PATH] [-w PATH]